Tips on how to sleep with hot flashes can be used for hot days too.

 Avoid Spicy Food

 Growing up in an Indian family, I love eating spicy food.
 But boy, do I pay for it when I go to bed.

 Heck, even ground black peppers bring on the sweats at night.

-Spicy food usually involves peppers which have a chemical called capsaicin that triggers our nerves, which make our body feel warmer.
+Spicy food usually involves peppers that have a chemical called capsaicin that triggers our nerves, which makes our body feel warmer.
 The only way the body can cool down is when it sweats.

 Food-related sweating is not only embarrassing, but it can also be comfortable when trying to get a good night to sleep, especially if your experiencing menopause or even perimenopause or any other types of hot flashes.